-Interest from development-stage enterprises is picking up.
-In spring 2011 Tate & Lyle Americas inked a manufacturing deal with Genomatica to set aside a demonstration-scale production plant for expanding the Bio-butanediol (Bio-BDO) process.
+Interest from development-stage enterprises has been picking up.
+In spring 2011 Tate & Lyle Ingredients Americas inked a manufacturing deal with Genomatica to set aside a demonstration-scale production plant for expanding the Bio-butanediol (Bio-BDO) process.
 Bio-BDO, a petroleum alternative, is used in spandex, urethane foams, and thermoplastics.
-Tate & Lyle America a few months earlier, contracted with Amyris, another renewable products developer, to produce farnesene.
+Tate & Lyle Ingredients Americas a few months earlier, contracted with Amyris, another renewable products developer, to produce farnesene.
 Amyris will sell the farnesene directly for industrial applications or apply a finishing step to form a variety of other sustainable alternatives to petroleum-based ingredients.

-Concurrently, Tate & Lyle Americas has taken another step away from the bulk ingredients business by selling off certain operations.
+Concurrently, Tate & Lyle Ingredients Americas took another step away from the bulk ingredients business by selling off certain operations.
 In mid-2011 it completed the sale of its Fort Dodge, Iowa, corn wet mill ethanol facility to food and industrial products giant Cargill for approximately $57.6 million.

 Founded as A.E.
 Staley Manufacturing Company in 1898, it changed its name to Tate & Lyle Ingredients Americas, LLC in 2005.
 The company was founded in 1898.